 You’re not coming here for a Michelin-starred meal, but of course, you’ll still get something to munch on during the show.
 Your ticket originally includes either a bento meal or a set of two drinks.
 The bento has options to choose from: steak, sushi, appetizer, ramen, or udon noodles.

 And to my surprise, the food was actually decent.
-Portions might be a bit small, but it’s the middle of the afternoon anyway so I doubt you’ll be really hungry.
+Portions might be a bit small, but the shows are in the morning or in the afternoon anyway so you probably won’t be really hungry.

-The drinks include a range of alcohol (yes, you can also call this place the Samurai Bar) as well as soft drinks.
-Honestly, if you like drinking I’d recommend going for it.
-This show is pretty crazy, the flashes and loud music make it a great place to get tipsy.
-Plus you’ll be out in Kabukicho in Shinjuku by around 5 p.m.
-Sounds to me like the perfect occasion to head to a nearby bar and keep the night going until early morning.
+The drinks include a range of alcohol as well as soft drinks.
+Honestly, if you drink I’d recommend going for it.
+This show is pretty crazy, and the flashes and loud music make it a great place to have a few beers.
+Plus you’ll be out in Kabukicho in Shinjuku by around 6pm if you choose to go to the late afternoon (which I would definitely recommend).
+Sounds to me like the perfect occasion to head to a nearby bar and keep the night going until late.

 You can also choose to pay separately for snacks from their English-language menu.
-Tortilla chips and ramen are crowd favorites.
-And if you’re vegetarian—they have popcorn and mochi on their menu.
+If you’re vegetarian, they have popcorn and mochi on their menu.

-However, note that you’d need to book your ticket at least one day earlier to choose a bento.
+However, note that you’d need to book your ticket at least one day in advance to choose a bento.
 If you book late, you can choose from one of: ramen, udon, or a pair of drinks.

 How to Find Cheap Tickets for the Samurai Restaurant